Circuit Splits

 Appreciation belongs to the debtor

-Habeas available for conditions challenges
+Habeas is exclusive for duration/fact challenges

-Holds that habeas corpus is limited to challenges to the fact or duration of confinement, and challenges to conditions of confinement must proceed under civil rights statutes.
+Holds that habeas corpus is the exclusive vehicle for challenges to the fact or duration of confinement, including BOP decisions on earned time credits and prerelease custody.

 Civil deadline applies